Working from home seemed like a great idea at first. No commute, home cooked lunches and (most importantly) you get to hang out with your pet all day.

-Working from home can take some adjustment, but with some small tweaks and changes, you’ll be able to find a great work-life balance.
+With some small tweaks and changes, it’s easy to stay healthy while working from home.
 Ultimately, we think it comes down to three things; eating well, moving more and feeling good by prioritising self-care.
-Most importantly, remember to be kind to yourself—none of us expected 2020 to present these challenges and it’s important, now than ever, that we give ourselves a break.
+Most importantly, remember to be kind to yourself.
+None of us expected 2020 to present these challenges and it’s important, now than ever, that we give ourselves a break.

 If you’re planning to use this lockdown to improve your health or nutrition or lose weight, give Purition a try.
 Good nutrition is the key to reaching your health goals, and our real food blends make good nutrition easy!
 High in protein, fibre, healthy fats and natural vitamins, one serving will keep you full for 4–5 hours and take the stress out of healthy eating—especially if you’re a busy home-worker.

 New to Purition?
 Find your flavour with our Discovery Box.